A P\'olya-Gamma Sampler for a Generalized Logistic Regression: Real Data Applications

 The sign of the posterior means for both approaches is the same, suggesting a similar direction for the effects obtained using the P\'olya-Gamma and the empirical likelihood method.
 However, the CIs of the first approach are narrower than those of second approach.
 Moreover, the P\'olya-Gamma method, unlike the empirical likelihood, does not give posterior support to zero to the variables \texttt{sex} and \texttt{puborder}, suggesting that the inclusion of these variables in the model is appropriate.

-The posterior estimates of $p$ are different for the two approaches.
-The posterior mean estimated with the P\'olya-Gamma method is greater than one, denoting light tails for the generalised logistic model, and there is no posterior support for the value one, suggesting that the tails need to be appropriately modelled.
-On the contrary, the posterior mean estimated with the empirical likelihood is lower than one and the CI is wide and includes the values one, denoting estimation inaccuracy and uncertainty.

-In agreement with our findings with the immigration data, the results obtained with the recidivism dataset demonstrate that the P\'olya-Gamma sampler method yields a higher estimates precision and accuracy compared to the empirical likelihood method, as for the covariate parameters $\bm{\beta}$ as well as for the tail parameter $p$.
-In particular, a more precise estimation of $p$ leads to more clarity on the tail behaviour of the generalised logistic regression.
+In agreement with our findings with the immigration data, the results obtained with the recidivism dataset demonstrate that the P\'olya-Gamma sampler method yields a higher estimates precision and accuracy compared to the empirical likelihood method for the covariate parameters $\bm{\beta}$.